awesome-llama/procedural-sandbox/README.md

 4. Run `src/post-processing/main.py` to perform final clean up on the sb3 file.
 5. The sb3 file `Procedural Sandbox.sb3` can be opened up in Scratch or [TurboWarp](https://turbowarp.org/) (recommended).

 This can be automated by running `build.bat` or the various VSCode tasks.
-You really only need to generate the list data if it's the first time building or you've made a change to it.
+You only need to generate the list data if it's the first time building or you've made a change to it.
 For this reason, the VSCode build task defaults to the other two parts.

 ## Contributing

 Feel free to fork the repository and make pull requests.
 There are no specific contributing guidelines currently, it's an open-ended "do whatever you think would fit".
 If you are unsure whether a change would be accepted, consider asking.

 Places where improvements could be seen include new texture generators (especially this!), path tracing, and more supported file formats.
-For mostly standalone code such as generators, you may alternatively remix the Scratch project.
-This is less efficient as you won't be able to make use of goboscript's features and someone would have to translate it into goboscript to be added to this repo.
-Writing the generator in the custom programming language is allowed too.

 Accepted code contributions will be credited in the project's built-in credits page (in settings) as well as in the Scratch "notes and credits" box.